markstringer-dti/markstringer-dti.github.io/dti.md

 "No, it's in the requirements that cases should be arranged by account number."
 "But that makes no sense" someone with a Northern Irish accent joined in.
 "It's people who are victims of fraud, not just individual accounts," added someone with a Glaswegian accent.
-"We need to see all the accounts that a customer has and see the activity across all of them for this to make any sense," said another voice with an accent I didn't recognise.
+"We need to see all the accounts that a customer has.
+And we need to see the activity across all of their accounts,  for this screen to make any sense," said another voice with an accent I didn't recognise.

 Yes, that's right.
 The structure of this project was wrong from the very beginning.
 This problem hadn't been detected through months and months of analysis.
 But it took just five minutes of putting the working software (OK, I'll admit, it was only a front end) in front of the people who might use it to find the problem.